 - In the Map Views panel on the left side of the page, select the Hexagons option under Counts.

-Upon selection, the map will display a hexagon grid overlay.
-If prompted with a "Zoom in to load hexagons" message, either click the button or manually zoom into the desired area until the hexagons load.
-You may need to click the “Refresh hexagons in this area” button at the top left of the map to load the data.
-The overlay will adjust based on your current map extent and selected time frame.
+Once selected, the map will display a hexagon grid overlay.
+If prompted to Zoom in to load hexagons, either click the button or manually zoom into your area of interest.
+You may also need to click Refresh hexagons in this area to load the data.
+The hexagon overlay updates based on the current map extent and selected time frame.

-Similarly, by clicking on an individual hexagon, the statistics panel on the right side will reflect information for your selection.
+By clicking on an individual hexagon, the statistics panel on the right side will reflect information for your selection.

-- Commutes or Leisure trips
+Commute or Leisure trips

-- Time of day
+Time of day

-- Weekdays or Weekends
+Weekdays or Weekends

-- Specific months or years
+Specific months or years

 Understanding the Hexagon Grid

-Hexagon Counts use the h3 grid system, an open-source geospatial indexing system that partitions the world into hexagonal cells.
+Hexagon Counts use the H3 grid system, an open-source geospatial indexing system that partitions the world into hexagonal cells.
 For Hexagon Counts, we use H3 resolution 11, where each hexagon covers approximately:

 - 2,149.643 m²